rwsite/updatepulse-server/README.md

 For more advanced scheduling, it is recommended to use the [Action Scheduler](https://wordpress.org/plugins/action-scheduler/) plugin.
 Simply install and activate the plugin, and UpdatePulse Server will automatically use it to schedule tasks instead of the default core scheduler.

-### UpdatePulse Server Endpoint Optimizer - requests optimisation
+### Requests optimisation

-When remote clients with your packages installed send requests to check for updates or download packages, the WordPress installation on this server is loaded, along with its plugins and themes.
-If left unoptimized, unnecessary action and filter hooks are triggered before the `parse_request` action hook, even though these requests are not intended to generate on-screen output or perform additional computations.
+When the remote clients where plugins, themes, or generic packages are installed send a request to check for updates, download a package or check or change license status, WordPress where UpdatePulse Server is installed is also loaded, with its own plugins and themes.
+This is suboptimal: the request should be handled as quickly as possible, and the WordPress core should be loaded as little as possible.

-To address this, the file `wp-content/plugins/updatepulse-server/optimisation/upserv-endpoint-optimiser.php` is automatically copied to `wp-content/mu-plugins/upserv-endpoint-optimiser.php` upon activation of UpdatePulse Server, and re-applied each time the plugin is updated (with a new version if present).
+To solve this, the Must-Use Plugin file `upserv-default-optimizer.php` is automatically copied to `/wp-content/mu-plugins/upserv-default-optimizer.php` upon activating UpdatePulse Server.

-The resulting Must Use Plugin runs before everything else, preventing themes and other plugins from executing when UpdatePulse Server receives an API request.
+It runs before everything else, and offers mechanisms to prevent WordPress core from executing beyond what is strictly necessary.
+This file has no effect on other plugins activation status, has no effect when UpdatePulse is deactivated, and is automatically deleted when UpdatePulse Server is uninstalled.

+Aside from the default optimizer, the [UpdatePulse Server Integration](https://github.com/Anyape/updatepulse-server-integration) repository contains more production-ready Must-Use Plugins developers can download and add to their UpdatePulse Server installation.
+Contributions via pull requests are welcome.

 To alter the behaviour of the optimiser, see the `upserv_mu_optimizer_*` filters in [Miscellaneous](https://github.com/anyape/updatepulse-server/blob/main/docs/misc.md).